softwaresaved/common-form-questions/examples/opencall-application.md

 ### Question:
 ```
-From which sources do you receive or have you received additional related to the proposed work
+From which sources do you receive or have you received additional funds related to the proposed work
 ```
 #### Hint:
 Please tick all that apply.